Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered

 They like to project their own character flaws onto their victims.
 NPD did it all the time, and I've seen BPD do it countless times to Tim via correspondence.
 Frequently, they are quite adept at pointing out their own negative traits, but they never accept them as their own.
 Instead, they transfer those traits to the people they are abusing.

 When I would point out the faulty logic that NPD used, he would try to convince me that I was the one who was illogical.
 I don't recall enough of any one particular conversation to cite an example.
 Those exchanges were always just so bizarre and exhausting that, usually, I would give up pretty quickly, and simply walk away reeling with frustration.

 BPD would accuse Tim of doing something that she was doing as she was accusing him of it.
-She would frequently call him names, swear at him, attack his character and belittle him, and then accuse him of "criticizing" and "attacking" her when he tried to defend himself.
+She would frequently call him names, swear at him, attack his character and belittle him, and then accuse him of "criticizing" and "attacking" her when he stood up for himself or responded defensively.
 She would tell him he was being "combative" whenever he stood up to her combativeness.